Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: Abstract

 \section{Abstract}

 Rydberg atomic quantum receivers (RAQRs) have emerged as a promising solution for evolving wireless receivers from the classical to the quantum domain.
 To further unleash their great potential in wireless communications, we propose a flexible architecture for Rydberg atomic quantum multiple-input multiple-output (RAQ-MIMO) receivers in the multi-user uplink.
 Then the corresponding signal model of the RAQ-MIMO system is constructed by paving the way from quantum physics to classical wireless communications.
 Explicitly, we outline the associated operating principles and transmission flow.
 We also validate the linearity of our model and its feasible region.
-Based on our model, we derive closed-form asymptotic formulas for the ergodic achievable rate (EAR) of both the maximum-ratio combining (MRC) and zero-forcing (ZF) receivers operating in uncorrelated fading channels (UFC) and the correlated fading channels (CFC), respectively.
-Furthermore, we theoretically characterize the EAR difference both between the UFC and CFC scenarios, as well as MRC and ZF schemes.
-More particularly, we quantify the superiority of RAQ-MIMO receivers over the classical massive MIMO (M-MIMO) receivers, specifying an increase of $\log_{2} \Pi$ of the EAR per user, $\Pi$-fold reduction of the users' transmit power, and $\sqrt[\nu]{\Pi}$-fold increase of the transmission distance, respectively, where $\Pi = \text{ReceiverGainRatio} / \text{ReceiverNoisePowerRatio}$ of the single-sensor receivers and $\nu$ is the path-loss exponent.
-Our simulation results reveal that, compared to classical M-MIMO receivers, our RAQ-MIMO scheme can either realize $\sim 12$ bits/s/Hz/user ($\sim 8$ bits/s/Hz/user) higher EAR, or $\sim 10000$-fold ($\sim 500$-fold) lower transmit power, or alternatively, $\sim 100$-fold ($\sim 21$-fold) longer distance in free-space transmissions, in the standard quantum limit (photon shot limit).
+Based on our model, we derive closed-form asymptotic formulas for the ergodic achievable rate (EAR) of both the maximum-ratio combining (MRC) and zero-forcing (ZF) receivers operating in uncorrelated fading channels (UFC) and the correlated fading channels (CFC), as well as in the standard quantum limit (SQL) and photon shot limit (PSL) regimes, respectively.
+Furthermore, we unveil that the EAR scales logarithmically without bound with the product of effective number $N_{\text{atom}}$ and coherence time $T_2$ of the atomic ensemble in the SQL regime, but exhibits non-monotonic trade-off between the collective atomic enhancement and optical-depth-dependent attenuation in the PSL regime.
+More particularly, the transmit power of users can be scaled down quadratically with $N_{\text{atom}} \tau$, $\tau \in \{ T_2, \frac{ {\cal C} (\Omega_{\ell}) }{A_p} \}$, but the EAR per user retains fixed, by increasing $N_{\text{atom}}$ while retaining the sensor number $M \propto N_{\text{atom}} \tau$ in the SQL regime or $M \propto \exp \big( \frac{N_{\text{atom}} {\bar \chi}}{A_p} \big)$ in the PSL regime.
+We also quantify the superiority of RAQ-MIMO receivers over the classical massive MIMO receivers, specifying an increase of $\log_{2} \Pi$ of the EAR per user, $\Pi$-fold reduction of the users' transmit power, and $\sqrt[\nu]{\Pi}$-fold increase of the transmission distance, respectively, where $\Pi$ $\triangleq$ $\textit{ReceiverGainRatio} / \textit{NoisePowerRatio}$ of the single-sensor receiver and $\nu$ is the path-loss exponent.
+Lastly, numerical simulations validate our theoretical results and reveal that the RAQ-MIMO scheme can either realize $12$ bits/s/Hz/user ($8$ bits/s/Hz/user) higher EAR, or $10000$-fold ($500$-fold) lower transmit power, or alternatively $100$-fold ($21$-fold) longer distance in free-space transmissions, in the SQL (PSL) regime, compared to classical massive MIMO receivers.